pldiiw/nodis/README.md

   allow <domain>
     Remove a nodis entry
-      domain     - The domain name to remove from the hosts file version
+      domain     - The domain name to remove from the hosts file show
+    Display all nodis entries in hosts file version
     Display current version
   usage